padiketeku/EarthObservation101-Practicals/Activity-15- Classification Accuracy Assessment.md

 print('Areas per class (sq km):', area_in_ha)
 ```

-When you click the expanders in the console you may see the areal coverage for each cover class.
-Your result may be as shown below.
+ When you click the expanders in the console, you may see the areal coverage for each cover class.
+Your result may look like the one shown below.